mmrl/dl/README.md

     $ make help

-You can change Theano parameters by editing `/docker/theanorc`.

 ## Advanced - Customising your own container

 The above `docker run` command will pull the [ready-made Docker image for deep learning](https://hub.docker.com/r/mmrl/dl) from the [MMRL repository on Docker Hub](https://hub.docker.com/u/mmrl), however you can use it as a base image and customise it to your needs.